This post may contain affiliate links. Please read my disclosure policy for more details.

 - Salt & pepper

-- Saute’ garlic and chili flakes in olive oil in a large skillet
+- Saute garlic and chilli flakes in olive oil.

-- Add mushrooms, salt, pepper, and saute’ for about 7 minutes
+- Add mushrooms, salt, pepper, and cook for about 7 minutes.

-- Add pasta, cooking water, parmesan, chopped parsley
+- Add spaghetti, cooking water, parmesan, and parsley to the mushrooms.

 MORE QUICK PASTA RECIPES?